What is "Natural Young Angus Beef"?

 How much will the beef cost me and how can I compare the Hollin price with that of others?

 IMPORTANT TO NOTE.
-Our price is for the "cut weight" --the weight after the beef has dry aged and the butcher has cut out the fat and bones, packaged and frozen it and the price Includes all slaughter cost.
+The price is for the "cut weight" -- the weight after the beef has been dry aged and the butcher has cut out the fat and bones, packaged and frozen it and the price Includes all slaughter cost.
 Cut weight is the beef you actually take home.
 Most farms sell by the hanging or pre cut weight and slaughter is extra.
 We calculate about a 25% loss from hanging to cut weight.
 Bear in mind that this estimate is for comparison with supermarket prices.
 It will vary depending on how you cut your meat.
+See “How Much Meat to Expect From a Beef Carcass pdf, Univ of Tenn. (link to https://extension.tennessee.edu/publications/Documents/PB1822.pdf

 top of page